Gandaki Province: Gandaki Provincial Assembly

+Gandaki has 36 provincial assembly seats under FPTP.

+List of assemblies

+Committees

+Article 195 of the Constitution of Nepal provides provincial assemblies the power to form special committees in order to manage working procedures.

+Current composition

 Economy

 The economy of the province is largely dependent on tourism.

 Infrastructure

 Roadways

 9 out of 11 districts of Gandaki Province are connected via surfaced roads.
 Road connections to Mustang and Manang are unsurfaced and can be impassable during the rainy season.
 Siddhartha Highway connects Lumbini to Gandaki.
 The highway starts at the Nepal-India Border in Siddharthanagar and terminates at Prithivi chowk, Pokhara.
 The major settlements on the highway are Siddharthanagar, Butwal, Tansen, Waling, Putalibazar, Syangja, and Pokhara.